minetest-mods/streets/streets_api/api.md

   Registers a sign and adds the definition to `streets.signs.registered_signs`.
   * Arguments:
     * `def`: A table containing the following fields:
-      * `name`: A unique technical inside the collection name for the section.
+      * `name`: A unique technical inside the section name for the sign.
         Allowed characters are: `[a-zA-Z0-9_]`, two consecutive underscores (`__`) are not allowed.
-      * `description`: Human-readable description of the section.
+      * `description`: Human-readable description of the sign.
         If left blank, it will be auto-generated from the name field.
       * `belongs_to`: `<collection name>:<section name>`.
       * `style` defines the appearance of the sign.